wu-lab-egio/EGIO/README.md

     chmod 777 ___pairwisealign.so

-In addition, please go to Security & Privacy setting to allow runnin ___pairwisealign.so.
+In addition, please go to Security & Privacy setting to allow running ___pairwisealign.so.

 ## Parameters: